tom-seddon/b2/doc/Debug-version.md

 See `etc/http_api_example` in the repo.
 Run the makefile in Windows, with `curl` on the path, using `snmake.exe` from the root of the repo.

-(It ought to work on OS X and Linux without too much effort, but that's never been tested.)
+(It ought to work on macOS and Linux without too much effort, but that's never been tested.)

 The makefile assembles the example code using 64tass (supplied),